alpacahq/typescript-sdk/README.md

 ### Rate Limiting

-You can also customize the rate limiting by passing a `tokenBucket` object to the `createClient` function.
+You can customize the rate limiting by passing a `tokenBucket` object to the `createClient` function.
 This object should contain the `capacity` and `fillRate` for the rate limiter.

 ```ts
 // ...